vanessa-pereira/openEHR-archetypes/README.md

 # openEHR-archetypes

-Archetype update requests/suggestions to openEHR CKM.
+Mostly archetype updates and requests/suggestions to openEHR CKM.
+Some are used in internal projects only, but as personal choice I will have them here too in case someone wants to take some ideas or even use them.
+For templates, please check the templates folder.